evanlucas/learnyoumongo/exercises/aggregate/problem.md

 }
 ```

-In this exercise, we need to calculate the average price for all tshirts
+In this exercise, we need to calculate the average price for all documents in `prices`
 that have the size that will be passed as the first argument to your script.

 Use `console.log()` to print the average price rounded to 2 decimal places